Ruyzambrano/Ruyzambrano/README.md

 ## Hi there 👋

-I am an aspiring Software Engineer with a huge interest in technology, AI and how tech can have a role in dance!
+I am an aspiring Data Engineer with a huge interest in technology, AI and how tech can have a role in dance!
 As an ex-teacher, I am looking to develop my skills in programming languages and work within the tech industry.

 ## I am currently learning